Viewing, Editing and Printing Images

 Viewing, Editing and

-moving images can be played back on the camera's color LCD screen, or the images
+Still and moving images can be played back on the camera's color LCD screen, or

-may be transferred to a computer, where they can be displayed or manipulated
+the images may be transferred to a computer, where they can be displayed or

-with the use of compatible software.
-In addition, the images can be played back
+manipulated with the use of compatible software.
+In addition, the images can be

-viewing images one-by-one in full screen, you can view multiple images at once
+In addition to viewing images one-by-one in full screen, you can view multiple

 The Slide Show function lets you play back images one after the other.
 The